Here is a selection of recent work in graphic design and illustration. The explanations are below the gallery, or jump to them from the images.

 A welcome return to bookshelves for this much loved character for pre-school children and their parents.
 Hand painted in acrylic, simple text make a set of wonderfully warm stories about everyday life that every young family can relate to.

 A long time in the making Astro Girl is ruling the galaxy.
-Carnegie Greenaway Medal nominated for 2020, this story is all about gender equality and celebrates all women in a naturally inclusive way.
+Carnegie Greenaway Medal nominated in 2020, and STEAM Award winner in the same year, this story is all about gender equality, celebrating women and girls in a naturally inclusive way.

 African Mythical creatures